 As long as it’s buoyant you’re good to go.

 “Sample zig rig hook baits”

 Plenty of anglers like using colourful foam or pop-ups when zig fishing, and these are all great choices.

 Another piece of kit designed solely for zig rigs is a zig aligna kit which keeps your bait nice and straight along the hook.

-You could try colourful bait combinations of foam and pop-ups – with black, white, yellow and red favourable picks.
+Or you could try colourful bait combinations of foam and pop-ups, with black, white, yellow and red favourable picks.